 In order to limit what you keep, try only keeping your favorites in your room.
 If you don’t love it, move it to a different spot in your home.
 Your bedside lamps not working in the room?
 Try swapping out the lampshade for something that might work better.

 Keep your favorite pictures in your room.
 Anything else, either swap out the picture, move it, or get rid of it!
 Making simple, yet clutter-reducing changes can make a huge impact for your master bedroom decor.

 You’ve got your colors, cozy bedding, and only your favorite pieces, but how do you keep clutter from piling in the bedroom??
 Give everything a home!

 All your clothes should have a space that they belong… and no, the floor does not count!!

-Need clothes organization inspiration, check out these posts:
+Need clothes organization inspiration for minimalist living, check out these posts:

 So clothes all have a home, but what about the rest of your stuff?
 Keep jewelry contained in a jewelry box or drawer.
 Papers piling up?
 Get them out of your room and into an office space.
 Need a dumping ground for that loose change?
 Use a tray to keep pocket things contained.

 By giving everything a designated home, you are limiting the amount of clutter in your space.